GalaxyShadesCat/InstaNonFollowersTracker/README.md

 they follow but who do not follow them back.
 Users can review these non-followers and either add them to a whitelist (if they wish to continue following them regardless) or flag them for potential unfollowing.

+This tool operates without requiring your login credentials and complies with Instagram's terms of service.

 ## Step 1: Download your Instagram data

 1. Follow the instructions on the [Instagram website](https://help.instagram.com/181231772500920) to download your data.